• Skip to primary navigation

 There are no direct flights to Jasper – the closest airport is Edmonton International Airport (YEG), and Calgary International Airport (YYC) is also a reasonable option if you would like to explore Banff National Park on your way to Jasper.

 You have several options to get to Jasper from either of those locations.
-You can either rent a car and drive, use a bus or shuttle service, and there are even rideshare options.
-If you either of the last two, you can also rent a car upon your arrival in Jasper to get you around the area.
+You can either rent a car and drive, or use a bus or shuttle service, and there are even rideshare options.
+If you choose either of the last two, you can also rent a car upon your arrival in Jasper to get you around the area.

 The most direct route would be to leave from Edmonton or Calgary, and we have outlined detailed options for both destinations in these posts: